volumio/docs/docs/00_User_Manual/06_SSH.md

 ## How to enable SSH

 For security reasons, SSH is disabled by default on all versions after 2.199 (except first boot).
-It can be however enabled very easily.
-See below!
+It is easy to enable (and disable).

 ### First method: DEV UI (easy)

 Navigate to http://volumio.local/dev or http://yourvolumioip/dev, where 'yourvolumioip' is the actual IP addess of your device eg. 192.168.1.54.
-Find the SSH section, and click enable.
+Find the SSH section, and click 'enable'.
 From now on your SSH will be permanently enabled.
+To disable SSH again, click 'disable'.

 <img src="./img/ssh_enable.png">